guyt101z/Open-GPS-tracker/README.md

 `serve.php` - reads tracking data and returns it in a format readable by the viewer.

 `/viewer/viewer.htm` & `/viewer/viewer.js` - reads `serve.php` repeatedly and puts its contents on a map.

+##Instructions

+What you need: a web server with PHP-support.

+Upload the files.
+Edit viewer.htm and enter your Google maps API-key.
+Make sure coords.xml is writeable by the server.